pub-calculator-io/decimal-to-fraction-calculator/readme.md

-# Decimal to Fraction Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Decimal to Fraction Calculator Widget for WordPress

 Decimal to Fraction Calculator converts decimals to fractions or mixed numbers.
 The Fraction converter works for terminating and for recurring decimals.